unspok3n/beatportdl/README.md

 If everything went well, you should see the `beatportdl-credentials.json` file appear in the beatportdl directory.

-*You may need to repeat this process if you haven't used the downloader for a long time and the credentials have expired.*
+*You may need to repeat this process if you haven't used the downloader for some time and the credentials have expired. ("Authentication credentials were not provided" error)*

 Usage
 ---